LetsMakeTheTryWork/alx-airbnb-database/database-adv-script/README.md

 - Practice writing complex SQL queries using joins.
 - Retrieve related data across multiple tables.
 - Understand how to handle missing or unmatched data using different join types.

+## Subqueries Practice

+File: subqueries.sql

+Objective: Practice writing correlated and non-correlated subqueries.

+Queries:
+- Find properties where the average rating is greater than 4.
+- Find users who have made more than 3 bookings.

+## Subqueries Practice
+File: subqueries.sql
+Objective: Practice writing correlated and non-correlated subqueries.
+Queries:
+- Find properties where the average rating is greater than 4.
+- Find users who have made more than 3 bookings.